 Measuring about 16cm in length, Bush Rats have soft grey-brown fur and pink-grey feet.
-Their trails are brown to black, almost free of hair, the same length or slightly shorter than their bodies.
+Their tails are brown to black, almost free of hair, the same length or slightly shorter than their bodies.
 Unlike Black Rats, the Bush Rat has more of a rounded head and a blunt shaped nose, with chisel-shaped front teeth.
 Bush Rats may weigh between 65g to 225g, with males being slightly larger than females.

 Bush Rats are rarely seen due to dense habitat in which they live, and their shy and solitary nature.
 They are nocturnal and shelter during the day in short burrows or grass-lined nests under logs or rocks.
 They are territorial, but during spring and summer time travel great distances to forage and mate, with males covering distances of up to a kilometre each night.

 In the warmer months Bush Rats consume primarily seeds, arthropods and fruit, and individuals have been observed feeding on nectar without damaging the blossoms.
 During the cooler months their diet consists more of fungi and fibrous plant material.

 Breeding season for the Bush Rat begins around November, with gestation lasting approximately 22 days.
 Females usually birth 4-5 young in a litter.
 Once old enough, at about 25 days, the young rats leave their nursery burrow to establish a territory of their own.